 Very basic.
 Just a vault toilet, which I once heard a teenager described (in a horrified manner) as “just peeing into a HOLE!!!”
 That teenager wasn’t totally wrong, but it’s not that bad.
 It’s better than a port-o-potty, but not as good as the bathroom in your house.

 There is no electricity or running water, so don’t forget a headlamp/lantern/other lighting option and some hand sanitizer.

 The Mule Deer trail runs right by the Conifer Loop, so you can either start there and tackle as much as you want or drive a few minutes away to Panorama Point, where there is a great three-mile loop that’s beginner-friendly (purple on the below map).

-If you go hiking after packing up camp, stop at Woody’s in Golden for amazing pizza, beer, and mac and cheese (there are other options but those are my favorite post-hiking rewards).
+If you go hiking after packing up camp, stop at Woody’s in Golden for amazing pizza, beer, and mac and cheese (there are other options but those are my favorite post-hiking treats).

 You can’t beat Aspen Meadows access to the real world and beautiful scenery.
-Plus, Golden Gate is at about 8,000 feet of elevation, making it way cooler than the city.
+Plus, Golden Gate is at about 8,000 feet of elevation, making it way cooler than the city (at least 15 degrees typically!).
 With hiking conveniently located and high-quality campsites, it’s the perfect weekend getaway.